 The decrease in capital assets was due to current year depreciation exceeding current year additions.
-Capital asset additions consisted of a new truck for service, school zone flasher system, scoreboards and a new computer.
-There were no capital asset disposals in fiscal year 2018.
+Capital asset additions included bleacher renovations, various equipment, roof repairs, three new busses and a new Ford van.
+Capital asset disposals in fiscal year 2019 include seven old school busses and a pick-up truck.
 For more information about the School District's capital assets, see Note 9 to the basic financial statements.